Einstein-Telescope-Projects/gwsim/docs/dev/contributing.md

 ---

-Thanks again for being part of the gwsim community and helping advance gravitational wave research!
+Thanks again for being part of the gwsim community and helping advance gravitational-wave research!

 ---